 Laboratory tests will likely include:

 - Blood tests.
-A nurse or technician may draw a blood sample for laboratory tests.
-These tests may identify antibodies commonly associated with paraneoplastic syndromes.
-However, a person may carry suspect antibodies without having a paraneoplastic syndrome, and a person with the disorder may not carry the suspect antibodies.
-Lab tests may also identify an infection, a hormone disorder or a disorder in nutrient processing (metabolic disorder) that could be causing symptoms.
+You may have blood drawn for a number of laboratory tests, including tests to identify antibodies commonly associated with paraneoplastic syndromes.
+Other tests may attempt to identify an infection, a hormone disorder or a disorder in processing nutrients (metabolic disorder) that could be causing your symptoms.

-Imaging tests are used to locate a cancerous tumor that may be the underlying problem or to identify other factors causing the neurological symptoms.
+Imaging tests are used to find a tumor that may be the underlying problem or to identify other factors causing your neurological symptoms.
 One or more of the following tests may be used:

-- Computerized tomography (CT) is a specialized X-ray technology that produces thin, cross-section images of tissues.
+- Computerized tomography (CT) is a specialized X-ray technology that produces thin, cross-sectional images of tissues.